kmhcreative/MondriPong/README.md

 The size and position of the elements is designed to reflect the size and positioning of the elements in the original animated GIF, even though they aren't necessarily ideal for a playable game.

+## Known Problems
+* If you use the higher difficulty settings you may experience "bullet time" speed-ups and slow-downs.
+These are unintentional hiccups in the browser running the game cycle, but actually kind of cool.
+* Sound effects may not play on some platforms or browsers
+* Sound effects may be out of sync with the activation elements or fail to play at all (this appears to be more common on mobile browsers).

 ## Version History

+### Version 1.4
+* Added delay to game scale/fill to prevent wrong size being if browser is resized or orientation is changed quickly
+* Added sound effects and an option to mute audio

 ### Version 1.3